esraSlan/esraSlan/README.md

 🧠 “The human mind is an open network of complex softwares working together.”
    ― Sukant Ratnakar

-in that case; software wouldn't be bad for understanding the brain, right?
+  In that case; software wouldn't be bad for understanding the brain, right?

 📫 How to reach me: aslanesra035@gmail.com and https://www.linkedin.com/in/esra-karaarslan-32a361233/